connxio/docs/agreements/privacy-notice.md

 **Last updated January 01 , 2022**

-Thank you for choosing to be part of our ConnXio Integration Service at **Communicate Norge AS**.
+Thank you for choosing to be part of our Connxio Integration Service at **Communicate Norge AS**.
 We are committed to protecting personal information and your right to privacy.

 The Data Controller for the Personal Data we process is Communicate Norge AS c/o the General